 Levi followed his uncle upwards and, several steps later, was relieved to see a side stair branch off from the main spiral, leading to a small landing.
 Seymour smiled down at him.

 ‘There, what did I say?’
 He led Levi up to the landing and stooped under a low entrance to step into the room beyond.
 Levi followed his uncle, stepping over the ancient threshold into a wide, dimly lit space.
 The sound of their feet on the floorboards was loud, booming around the empty hall.

 To Levi’s left was a huge, leaded glass window.
 Muted daylight filtered through its grimy pains casting pale bands of light into the room, painting the floor with a dull mosaic.
 To the right, several yards away at the other end of the hall, was the largest fireplace he’d ever seen.
 He was sure that the dining table from home would fit comfortably in there, and the four chairs, too, most probably.
 Several doorways opened onto narrow, branching corridors that were dimly lit by slender arrow slits.
 He could see that this would have been the perfect place for hide and seek.

-Seymour was already making for one of the narrow opening opposite.
+Seymour was already making for one of the narrow openings opposite.
 Not wishing to be left alone anywhere else today Levi quickly stepped into line behind him.
-Together they crossed the hall and stepped into one of the narrow corridors, branching left.
+Together they crossed the hall and entered the slender passage, branching left.
 The air here was close and musty, reminding Levi of the small under-stairs cupboard back home.
 He hurried to keep close to his uncle, who was stooping along the low passage, his shoulders brushing both walls.

 ‘I guess chaps were smaller them days,’ Seymour said, chuckling.
 ‘Not to worry though, not far now.’